-- 17. It is the responsibility of the Board and RemCo to guide management on the reporting it needs to fulfil its role.
-A prudent Board and RemCo would regularly review the information it is provided with, to ensure that reporting is sufficient and insightful.
-Poor quality, inadequate, incomplete or voluminous reporting can significantly hamper oversight and challenge. - 18.
-Good practice would be for the RemCo to be provided with formal documented performance and risk assessments for individuals in specified roles, and summaries for relevant cohorts.
+20. It is the responsibility of the Board and RemCo to guide management on the reporting it needs to fulfil its role.
+A prudent Board and RemCo would regularly review the information they are provided with to ensure that reporting is sufficient and insightful.
+Poor quality, inadequate, incomplete or voluminous reporting can significantly hamper oversight and challenge.

+For an ADI, good practice would be to take a forward-looking approach to reductions in discretionary bonus payments to staff, before being formally required to by the constraints imposed by the capital conservation buffer regime as set out in Prudential Standard APS 110 Capital Adequacy.

+- 21. Good practice would be for the RemCo to be provided with formal documented performance and risk assessments for individuals in specified roles, and summaries for relevant cohorts such as risk and financial control personnel.
 This would include clear qualitative and quantitative assessments for measures that have formed the basis of decisions, including key metrics, and an outline of how assessments have flowed through to remuneration outcomes.
-It would not be prudent to rely on verbal discussion and generalised attestations as evidence of performance or risk assessments, or high-level summaries of major incidents.
+It would not be prudent to rely on verbal discussion and generalised attestations as evidence of performance or risk assessments, or high-level summaries of major incidents. - 22.
+Good practice for cohorts would be to assess, on an aggregated basis by business unit or role type, similar information to that which is reviewed for individual remuneration decisions.

-&lt;sup>5 For an ADI, good practice would be to take a forward-looking approach to reductions in discretionary bonus payments to staff, before being formally required to by the constraints imposed by the capital conservation buffer regime as set out in Prudential Standard APS 110 Capital Adequacy.

-19. Good practice for cohorts would be to assess, on an aggregated basis, similar information to that which is reviewed for individual remuneration decisions.
 Additional information may also be useful, such as trends and outliers, summary indicators that show distributions, averages or medians, and other data-driven insights.

-&lt;sup>• A prudent Board would challenge any adjustments to quantitative metrics.
-This would include in particular any adjustments to statutory profit that could affect whether hurdles for variable remuneration are met.
+7 A prudent Board would challenge any adjustments to quantitative metrics.
+This would include in particular any adjustments to profit measures that could affect whether hurdles for variable remuneration are met.